We might think, "50% conversion rate? That must be the way to go!"

 So before our presentation, the 10 people consumed a combined 234 land animals every year.
 After our presentation, they eat 296 land animals per year.
 This is because, even though our argument has convinced fully half of them to stop eating animals entirely, the others replaced their red meat intake with birds in order to eat more healthfully.
 (And that is if the five replace the fractional cow and pig with birds; if they replace the red meat even partially with fishes, the numbers are much, much worse.)

 Of course, we all know people who have gone veg for health reasons; as vegetarian advocates, we are obviously in a position to hear from and remember them.
-The error is thinking these 'health' vegetarians are a representative sample of society, rather than what they actually represent: a self-selected sub-sample.
+When we survey vegetarians (and/or meat-reducers), of course we sometimes hear “the health argument” as a motivation.
+But looking only at vegetarians can’t show the full impact of any argument.
+The error is thinking the “health” vegetarians we know / survey are a true sample of society.
+They aren’t – rather, they actually represent a highly a self-selected sub-sample.

 History, however, shows that eating fewer large animals and more small animals for health reasons isn't a made-up, worst-case scenario – it has been the driving force for the suffering and slaughter of billions and billions of birds.
 Just look at the graph here – the slaughter of chickens has skyrocketed over the decades!